St Patrick's Day recipes to fill you with Irish cheer on March 17

 Add 2 small tomato slices and 4 slices of soda bread to the pan.
 Fry gently, occasionally stirring the tomatoes.

-Keep everything separate and brown the bread on both sides.
+Keep everything separate with the brown the bread to either side.

 When the egg whites are set and the yolks are still a bit runny, place everything on two plates.

-Layer ¾ potatoes sliced ½ inch thick, salt and pepper, half a sliced onion, 1 tablespoon minced parsley, all of the vegan Irish sausages, ¾ potatoes sliced ½ inch thick, salt and pepper, half of a sliced onion, and 1 tablespoon minced parsley in a Dutch oven.
+Layer 3 or 4 potatoes sliced ½ inch thick, salt and pepper, half a sliced onion, 1 tablespoon minced parsley, and the sausages in a Dutch oven.
+Add stock.

 Bring to a boil and then reduce to the lowest heat setting and cover tightly.